pepmartinez/keuss/README.md

 ```javascript
 var qtype = q.type ()
 ```
-returns a string with the type of the queue (the type of backend who was used to create it)
+returns a string with the type of the queue (the type of backend which was used to create it)

 #### Queue occupation
 ```javascript